- Cosmetic Dentistry

 After a tooth has been extracted there will be a hollow area in your jawbone where the tooth was removed.
 We recommend that bone grafting be done at the time of extraction to avoid further bone loss and preserve bone for future implant placement and/or to preserve your facial structure.

-The second level is a mild sedative that we can prescribe for you to take prior to coming to your visit.
+Another option is to take a mild sedative that we prescribe.
+It is taken prior to coming to your visit, so you will need a driver companion.
 Most people feel relaxed, unconcerned, and sleepy.

 Having a beautiful smile may be even easier than you think.
 Many people achieve the look they've been dreaming of with our simple "whitening" procedure.
 It's safe, quick, and inexpensive.
 Just let us know at any appointment if you would like to begin whitening your teeth.
 We have multiple whitening options for you.
 Our first whitening option is the one most patients choose.
 It's simple and effective!
 As a dental health care facility, we are able to offer you prescription strength teeth whitening strips.
 The solution is the same strength as custom whitening trays, but is more convenient and more affordable.
 If you opt for the traditional bleaching, or you do not achieve the results you were hoping for with the strips, then we can begin fabricating custom whitening trays for you.

 We will take impressions of your mouth and in a day or two your custom whitening trays will be ready for you to pick up.
 We provide you with a special whitening agent that you put into the clear, almost invisible trays.
 By wearing the trays with the whitening gel only a few hours every day, stains from coffee, tea, wine, and other foods and beverages are bubbled out of your enamel in a very short time without altering tooth structure or existing dental work in any way.
 When your teeth reach the brightness you want, only occasional treatment is needed to maintain your beautiful new smile!